cschneid-the-elder/rants/apps-tuning-with-le.md

 If your batch job step's initial program is non-LE conforming Assembler, you probably want to either convert that to LE conforming Assembler or write a COBOL stub to call the Assembler program.
 It saves on LE setup and teardown.

 IBM, per a SHARE requirement, makes available a document covering COBOL tuning.
-The most current as of this writing is [here](https://www.ibm.com/support/pages/enterprise-cobol-version-6-release-1-performance-tuning).
-For future reference, the naming convention has been COBPFvr.PDF where _v_ is the version number and _r_ is the release number, so COBOL 6.1 would be COBPF61.PDF.
+The most current as of this writing is [here](https://www.ibm.com/docs/en/cobol-zos/6.4?topic=ptg-preface).
+For future reference, the historical naming convention for the PDF version has been COBPFvr.PDF where _v_ is the version number and _r_ is the release number, so COBOL 6.1 would be COBPF61.PDF.
+Update: that appears to have changed to igyvtgr.pdf where _v_ is the version number and _r_ is the release number, so COBOL 6.4 would be igy6tg40.pdf, in case you want to do an internet search.

 ### References